Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Methodology

 \subsection{Overview}

-The objective of the project developer is to obtain planning decisions (henceforth referred to as \textit{design decisions}) that must be taken now that provide as low as possible LCOH prices on average across the life of a the project, whilst limiting the severity of LCOH price increases that may be possible in adverse conditions in the future.
-This will give the developer the best chance to convince a potential customer to engage in a HPA contract.
-These design decisions include equipment capacity sizing (for the electrolyzer, hydrogen storage, and grid connection) as well as energy hedging decisions (such as committing to PPA's and buying electricity on the futures market).
+The objective of the project developer is to provide as low as possible hydrogen prices on average across the life of the project, whilst limiting the severity of hydrogen price increases that may be possible in adverse conditions in the future.
+In order to achieve this, the project developer seeks to obtain planning decisions (henceforth referred to as \textit{design decisions}) that manage production cost risks, whilst minimising total cost.
+These design decisions include equipment capacity sizing (for the electrolyser, hydrogen storage, and grid connection) as well as energy hedging decisions (such as committing to PPA's and buying electricity on the futures market).

+These design decisions are obtained using a Planning Policy in the context of a specific HPA.

+A Planning Policy defines a specific method of decision-making.
+They may take any number of forms.
+They may be rule-based or optimisation-based, and may have different objective functions (e.g., minimise cost, maximise electrolyser load factor, minimise spot market exchanges, etc.).
+The main focus of this study is to compare, with a consistent objective function, Planning Policies with different approaches to risk (e.g., risk-averse or risk-neutral), and different approaches to uncertainty (deterministic or stochastic).

+HPA's in practice may have different conditions that are designed to reduce demand uncertainty, including but not limited to minimum and maximum yearly, monthly, daily, and hourly volumes.
+In this study, an HPA with fixed demand corresponds to a contract where the consumer is bound to follow precisely their original profile (i.e., all volumes down to hourly volumes are fixed, and no randomisation is included).
+Uncertainty can then be added by relaxing some of these rules, for example, by allowing monthly volumes to vary.
+In this case, monthly volumes are then generated with randomisation across different scenarios, all the while ensuring that the conditions for a fixed annual volume and maximum hourly volumes are respected.
+The conditions of the HPA thus define an envelope in which demand uncertainty is permitted.

+A clear distinction is made between in-sample scenarios (scenarios with which the decisions of a particular policy are \textit{made}), and out-of-sample scenarios (scenarios on which the decisions of a particular policy are \textit{tested}) (\cite{King2012ModelingProgramming}).
+By only evaluating design decisions on their ability to handle new realisations of uncertainty that they have not seen before, we can have confidence that our solutions are not “fluke” design decisions which have over-fit the in-sample set.

-The methodology followed for obtaining and then testing these design decisions is shown in Figure \ref{fig:methodo}, and outlined as follows:
+The methodology followed for obtaining and then testing the design decisions of a single policy within the context of a single HPA is shown in Figure \ref{fig:methodo}, and outlined as follows: